Illinois governor Pritzker re-opens golf courses as he extends his stay-at-home order

 However, Illinois golf courses can once again open thanks to changes made by Governor Pritzker.

 In a new order that will run from May 1-30, golf courses will be allowed to open again.
-The Illinois Department of Commerce and Economic Opportunity will set guidelines that courses, both public and private, must adhere to in order to remain open.
+The Illinois Department of Commerce and Economic Opportunity has set guidelines that courses, both public and private, must adhere to in order to remain open.
+Among the rules, players with COVID-19 or players with a case in their household cannot play; all players must walk and either carry or push their bag; tee times are only in twosomes; players must bring their own equipment and handle their own things during a round; players are encouraged to use hand sanitizer before and after the round; tee times must be at least 15 minutes apart.

+Practice facilities, including driving ranges and practice greens, are closed.
+Beverage and snack carts are prohibited.

 In states where golf courses remain open, courses have been required to close gathering spaces, like clubhouses, locker rooms, lounges and the like.
 Golfers have been required to leave quickly after their rounds.
 Courses have taken precautions to remove shared surfaces like bunker rakes, ball washers and water coolers.
 Tee times have been spaced out, and golfers are required to observe social distancing guidelines.
 Several states have required golfers to walk, not allowing the use of carts.
 In some county-level orders, players have been required to wear masks or face coverings while they play.